cspoojary/Learn_Python/Python_kannada/16_Pillar_OOP_Encapsulation.md

 - Enhances modularity by hiding internal implementation details.
 - Simplifies maintenance through centralized data handling logic.
 - Reflects real-world scenarios like restricting direct access to a bank account balance.

+## Types of Access Modifier
+- Public
+- Protected
+- Private

+### Public
+- Public members are variables or methods that can be accessed from anywhere inside the class, outside the class or from other modules.
+By default, all members in Python are public.
+- They are defined without any underscore prefix (e.g., self.name).